roytang/blog/content/post/2007/05/time-spiral-sealed-13-may-ng-galleria.md

 I went 5-1 in the first six rounds, always hovering near the top tables.
 Also took down quite a few of the top limited players in the country.
 Not too shabby for a deck built in under a minute!
 For the seventh and last round, my opponent asked for the win since I was guaranteed top eight status already.
 After some negotiation, he agreed to split his prizes with me after I conceded.

 So my finish was a respectable 5-2, but with some pretty good wins and quite a number of packs taken home.
-Nacatl War-Pride is quite good in sealed (dunno in draft), it's practically a "must-kill&#8221; creature.
+Nacatl War-Pride is quite good in sealed (dunno in draft), it's practically a "must-kill" creature.
 Pyrohemia is a true bomb, as it turned the game around for me more than once.

 I love playing Limited Magic, much more so than Constructed, despite the fact it feels more expensive (I'm still not sure whether it actually